Crypto Audit Sampling: Getting the Population Right First (2026)

 Crypto Audit Sampling: Getting the Population Right First

-• Sampling assumes a complete, accurate population — an incomplete population (undisclosed wallet, missing transactions) makes a perfect sample falsely reassuring.
+• Sampling assumes a complete, accurate population — an incomplete one (an undisclosed wallet, missing transactions) makes even a perfect sample falsely reassuring.

 • For crypto, defining the complete population is the hard, risk-laden step, ahead of any technique.

-• Sampling ≠ completeness: sampling tests if population items are right; completeness tests if the population is whole — a crypto audit needs both.
+• Sampling is not completeness: sampling tests whether items in the population are right, while completeness tests whether the population is whole — a crypto audit needs both.

-• On-chain data enables full-population procedures for a defined wallet set — but still depends on the wallet set being complete and the data source reliable.
+• On-chain data can enable full-population procedures for a defined wallet set, but this still depends on the wallet set being complete and the data source being reliable.

-• More data ≠ automatically better — ownership/classification/off-chain context aren't resolved by processing more transactions.
+• More data is not automatically better — ownership, classification, and off-chain context are not resolved by processing more transactions.

 Population first

 Sampling assumes you sample from a complete, accurate population.
 If it is incomplete, a perfectly executed sample gives false comfort — it never had the chance to catch what was excluded.
-For crypto, establishing the complete population of wallets/transactions is genuinely difficult, so the population-definition step is where the real risk and effort sit, ahead of any sampling technique.
-Auditor judgement.
+For crypto, establishing the complete population of wallets and transactions is genuinely difficult, so the population-definition step is where the real risk and effort sit, ahead of any sampling technique.
+It is an auditor judgement.

 Sampling vs completeness

 They are linked but distinct: sampling addresses whether items in the population are correctly stated; completeness addresses whether the population itself is whole.
 A sample drawn from a population that omits a wallet cannot detect that omission.
-So population definition (and the completeness assertion) logically precedes sampling — treating sampling as the whole answer is the error.
+So population definition — and the completeness assertion behind it — logically precedes sampling, and treating sampling as the whole answer is the error.

 The on-chain twist

-Because on-chain transactions for a defined wallet set are fully and independently observable (see blockchain as audit evidence), an auditor may perform procedures over the entire population of those transactions, shifting the question back to whether the wallet set is complete.
-Full-population procedures are powerful where data is reliable — but depend on the wallet set being complete and the data source reliable.
-Still an auditor judgement.
+Because on-chain transactions for a defined wallet set are fully and independently observable (see blockchain as audit evidence), an auditor may perform procedures over the entire population of those transactions, which shifts the question back to whether the wallet set itself is complete.
+Full-population procedures are powerful where the data is reliable, but they depend on the wallet set being complete and the data source being reliable.
+It remains an auditor judgement.

 What makes a population reliable

-• A controlled, documented register of all wallets/accounts;
+• a controlled, documented register of all wallets and accounts;

-• A complete extraction of their on-chain/exchange transactions;
+• a complete extraction of their on-chain and exchange transactions;

-Weakness in any undermines both sampling and full-population testing.
-These support the auditor's work but do not replace the auditor's reliability assessment.
+Weakness in any of these undermines both sampling and full-population testing.
+They support the auditor's work but do not replace the auditor's reliability assessment.

 Full-population is not automatically better

-Full-population procedures are attractive with complete, reliable on-chain data, but they still rest on a complete wallet population and reliable source, and some assertions (ownership, classification, off-chain context) are not resolved by processing more transactions.
-Sample vs full-population, and the sufficiency of either, is an auditor judgementnot "more data wins."
+Full-population procedures are attractive with complete, reliable on-chain data, but they still rest on a complete wallet population and a reliable source, and some assertions — ownership, classification, off-chain context — are not resolved by processing more transactions.
+Whether to sample or test the full population, and the sufficiency of either, is an auditor judgement, not a rule that more data wins.

 Practical guidance